shahzadthathal/symfony4-shopping-web-rest-app/README.md

 php bin/console doctrine:migrations:migrate
 ```

-#Add some dummy products
+#Add some dummy products using fixtures.
 ```
 php bin/console doctrine:fixtures:load --purge-with-truncate
 ```

-IF .htaccess file is missing then make an .htaccess file in public/ folder and puth this content
+IF .htaccess file is missing then make a .htaccess file in public/ folder and puth this content
 ```
 <IfModule mod_rewrite.c>
     RewriteEngine On